SalomePlatform/adao/doc/en/ref_checking_keywords.rst

 This set of commands is related to the description of a checking case, that is a procedure to check required properties on information, used somewhere else by a calculation case.

-The terms are ordered in alphabetical order, except the first, which describes the choice between calculation or checking.
+The first term describes the choice between calculation or checking.
+In the graphical interface, the verification is imperatively indicated by the command:

+.. include:: snippets/CHECKING_STUDY.rst

+The other terms are ordered in alphabetical order.
 The different commands are the following:

-.. include:: snippets/CHECKING_STUDY.rst

 .. include:: snippets/AlgorithmParameters.rst